New Orleans Saints vs. Atlanta Falcons NFL Week 18 Odds, Plays and Insights for January 9, 2022

 - The Falcons average just 1.4 fewer points per game (18.3) than the Saints give up (19.7).

-- In games that Atlanta amasses over 322.1 yards, the team is 3-4 against the spread and 4-3 overall.
+- When Atlanta totals more than 322.1 yards, the team is 3-4 against the spread and 4-3 overall.

-- This season the Falcons have turned the ball over 23 times, one more than the Saints' takeaways (22).

 Home and road insights

-- In seven home games this year, Atlanta has gone over the total twice.
+- Atlanta has hit the over twice in seven home games this season.

-- The average point total in Falcons home games this season is 46.9 points, 6.9 more than this matchup's over/under (40).
+- The average point total in Falcons home games this season is 46.9 points, 7.4 more than this contest's over/under (39.5).

-- On the road, New Orleans is 5-3 against the spread, and 5-3 overall.
+- New Orleans is 5-3 overall, and 5-3 against the spread, on the road.

-- The Saints have one win ATS (1-1) away from home as 3.5-point favorites or more.
+- The Saints have one win ATS (1-1) as 3.5-point favorites or more on the road.

-- In three of eight road games this year, New Orleans has hit the over.
+- In eight road games this season, New Orleans has gone over the total three times.

 Powered by Data Skrive.